Janardan-J/website/README.md

 feel free to
 [file an issue with this repository](https://github.com/CindyJS/website/issues), or formulate a pull request.
-Note that most pages will come with an edit link in the bottom right corner.
+Note that most of the pages will come with an edit link in the bottom right corner.

 ## Testing/developing the website on your local machine